Machixan/Samsung-S8/README.md

 Enhancing the overall smoothness of the user interface

+In this build, all Samsung pre-installed applications have been removed and replaced with their Google counterparts to provide a cleaner and more streamlined Android experience.

+This means the system uses core Google apps for everyday functionality, reducing system bloat and improving overall performance and storage efficiency.

+Additionally, the Google Play Store is already integrated into the ROM, allowing users to download apps immediately after setup without needing to flash additional packages.

+This approach ensures a lighter system while keeping full access to the essential Google services and ecosystem.

 Rather than changing the identity of Samsung Experience, this project aims to refine it, making it feel lighter, faster, and more efficient while keeping the classic Samsung look and features.

 ✨ Key Improvements :